 In a Lean operation, processes flow smoothly and contain the least amount of waste possible.
 This allows high-quality products to be delivered to customers on time, in the quantities they desire, and for a price they are willing to pay.

 Note: When people hear the term Lean, they often worry it means eliminating people.
 This is not the case.
-In Lean manufacturing, people are what make the system work.
+In Lean, people are what make the system work.
 Respect for people is an integral part of Lean.
 People understand their own tasks and processes and are in the best place to try to improve them.
 Rather than seeking to eliminate people, a Lean workplace should seek to eliminate waste.
 When this means a task is eliminated, the person who performs that task should be reallocated elsewhere rather than let go.

 The Toyota Production System "House"

 TPS and Lean involve many tools that organizations can use.
 Some of these tools are fundamental to Lean and are necessary for creating a successful Lean environment.

 These concepts and tools are often depicted in the form of a house, called the house of lean.

 At the top of the house are the goals of TPS: create high-quality products at a low cost with the shortest lead time possible.
 (Lead time refers to the amount of time it takes to complete a product from start to finish.)